Going Bigger? 4″ Lift on 5th Gen 4Runner

 5th Gen 4Runner Front 4″ – 4.5″ Lift with Adjustable Coilovers, Strut Shims & 3″ Rear Springs

-For now, we are staying away from the body lift and from overkill lift kits, like the Fab-Tech 6″ lift kit along with the ProComp 6″ lift kit.
+For now, we are staying away from the body lift and from overkill kits, like the Fab-Tech 6″ kit along with the ProComp 6″ kit.
 If we ever decide to go another direction with the 5th Gen, we will likely go with a rear metal tech long travel set-up and a front Total Chaos long travel set-up.
 As for going up any higher with the Stage 2 Icon Suspension that we have installed, I think we are done.
 Long travel is a topic for another post but it is likely that we will get there eventually.